We Must Reverse the Name “Scouting America”

 We’ve stopped pretending the old values still guide us.
 The renaming has made it plain: this is not the program we inherited.

 It’s a flop.
-A disaster.
 Ineffective.
-Displeases our constituencies.
+Displeases our core constituencies.
 Brings attention to our mistakes.
 Signals our shame.
 Dismisses our history.
-It will go down as one of the worst debacles in the history of branding.

 Leave a Reply